The lighting in a space controls how you sense the room and directly affects your own energy while you experience that environment.

 Make it personal

 We create our environments to thrive - and to rest - within our home.
-Some of the tips and tricks I've learned throughout the years is how lighting can be customized to the space.
+Here are my favorite lighting details I've learned throughout the years about how lighting can be customized to the space.

 The dimmer switch - If you don't already do this, have your electrician add a dimmer to any and every light possible.
 This gives you the control to set the intensity of the light at different times of the day.
 A brighter atmosphere can be set in the morning to energize you, while you can dim the lights in the evening to set an intimate and relaxing mood.